Quantum query complexity of symmetric oracle problems: Previously studied examples of coset identification

 Since $B$ is abelian, $Y$ is 1-dimensional and $Y^{\uparrow}$ decomposes as $|A:B|$ many distinct $A$-characters (corresponding to the characters of $A/B$).
 Hence $\dim Y^{\uparrow}_{V^{\otimes t}}$ (which by definition is the dimension of the maximal subspace of $Y^{\uparrow}$ containing only characters in $V^{\otimes t}$) is exactly equal to the number of shared irreps, i.e. the cardinality of the set $I(Y^{\uparrow}) \cap I(V^{\otimes t})$.
 As $Y$ varies, these sets partition $I(V^{\otimes t})$ into equivalence classes $[\chi]$, and by Frobenius reciprocity two characters are equivalent if and only if their restrictions to $B$ are identical.
 Hence the equation above can be restated:

 \begin{thm} (Zhandry, (\cite{zhandry:2015}, Theorem 4.1)) The optimal success probability of a $t$-query algorithm for abelian coset identification is

 \end{thm} Under this interpretation we're aiming to find the largest collection of characters appearing in $V^{\otimes t}$ which have the same restriction to $B$.
-Zhandry includes in the final section of their paper several nice applications of the previous theorem, explained in a linear algebraic framework.
-Below we readdress a couple of these problems (polynomial interpolation and group summation) using more character-theoretic language and also revisit the van Dam algorithm \cite{vanDam:1998}.
+Zhandry includes several nice applications of the previous theorem, explained in a linear algebraic framework.
+Below we readdress a couple of these problems (polynomial interpolation and group summation) using character theoretic language, and we revisit the van Dam algorithm \cite{vanDam:1998}.